Skip to Main Content

 All Welcome.
 The talks will be given in Spanish with English translations.

-The talks have been organised by School of Philosophy and Art History, Essex Collection of Art from Latin America, and the Centre for Latin American and Caribbean Studies at the University of Essex, with support from the Institute for Studies on Latin American Art.
+The talks have been organised by School of Philosophy and Art History, ESCALA, and the Centre for Latin American and Caribbean Studies at the University of Essex, with support from the Institute for Studies on Latin American Art.

 Image: Gego, Reticulárea, undated.
-Image courtesy of María Elena Ramo
+Image courtesy of María Elena Ramos

 Karmadavis: Art, Justice and Transition